stentibbing/arch-installation-guide/README.md

         fdisk nvme0n1
     ```

-- Delete any existing partitionsi (incase you're not planning on dual booting)
+- For clean installation, delete any existing partitions.
+Do not do this, if you plan on dualbooting.
     ```
        d
     ```